- GENERAL WELCOME AND BACKGROUND

 If the employee is dismissed, s/he will be given a written confirmation of the dismissal, the date of termination of the employment and a notice of his/her rights of appeal as soon as is reasonably practicable.

 The employer will only dismiss an employee summarily in the event of gross misconduct or some other serious breach of the employer’s rules or the employee’s contract of employment which amount to gross misconduct.
 An employee who is dismissed summarily will not be entitled to notice or pay in lieu of notice.
 Dismissals are on the authorisation of the Director.

 Examples of gross misconduct include but are not limited to:

 - Contravention of the Petroleum Licence Conditions, Health and Safety Regulations, Weights and Measures Act and Food Hygiene Regulations and other legal responsibilities;

 - Fighting, gambling, intoxication by drink or drugs on Company premises;

 - Dishonesty, including falsification or irregular practice in respect of sales, cash, credit and debit transactions, records, accounts, stock, etc;

-- Deliberate damage to, or theft of Parkfoot property or the property of other Parkfoot employees;
+- Deliberate damage to, or theft of Parkfoot property or the property of other Parkfoot employees or customers;

 - Wilful hampering of work or refusal to carry out normal and reasonable duties;